Assault & Battery Attorney in DeKalb County

 - The victim was a police officer, caregiver, or school employee

-The former elected District Attorney Robert James has 18 years of experience handling cases in the criminal justice system and knows how to navigate complex criminal matters.
-He is a partner at MSJ Law Group, equipping him with the team and resources needed to handle your assault and battery case.
+The former elected District Attorney Robert James has 25 years of experience handling cases in the criminal justice system and knows how to navigate complex criminal matters.
+He is equipped with a team and resources needed to handle your assault and battery case.
 If you find yourself in need of quality representation, our firm is ready to assist you.